dylanleclair/word-games/README.md

 An example I came across of displays a bit of a **shotgun surgery** that was resulting from my code structure: whenever I wanted to get a LightNode, I would have to use the hasChild to identify it and letters.get() to actually retreive the child node.
 Whenever I modified a bit of this code, I would have to change it across every method this action was performed.

-By making INode implement a getChild method that returns the child node, I was able to make remove the differing methods between the classes by combining (**move method**) hasChild() and indexOf() into a new method called getChild() (**using the rename method**).
-My code now could be used in the same way across implementations now that redundant code was out of the way.
-How I did this is detailed further below (see 3).
+By making INode implement a getChild method that returns the child node, I was able to make remove the differing methods between the classes by combining (**move method**) hasChild() and indexOf() from LightWordTree into a new method called getChild() (**using the rename method**).
+My code now could be used in the same way across implementations and I could remove redundant code (hasChild(), indexOf()) out of the way.
+How I did this is detailed further below (see last paragraph of 3).

 ### 3. What refactoring was applied?
 What steps did you follow?
 Use the terminology and mechanics outlined in the Fowler text.